ppy/osu-wiki/news/2024/2024-10-22-project-loved-october-2024.md

 [![](/wiki/shared/news/2024-10-22-project-loved-october-2024/874398.jpg)](https://osu.ppy.sh/community/forums/topics/1993620)

-[Sonic4ever - Live and Learn](https://osu.ppy.sh/beatmapsets/874398#osu) by ::Uberzolik::{ user=1314547 }, [Axaptice](https://osu.ppy.sh/users/4395077), ::silento::{ user=6573664 }, and [thinking](https://osu.ppy.sh/users/7642841)\
+[Sonic4ever - Live and Learn](https://osu.ppy.sh/beatmapsets/874398#osu) by ::Uberzolik::{ user=1314547 }, ::Axaptice::{ user=4395077 }, ::silento::{ user=6573664 }, and ::thinking::{ user=7642841 }\
 172 BPM, 4:30 | 11.84★\
 *description written by ::megumic::{ user=7537133 }*

 Ever wanted to feel like playing osu! was like playing a course in a Sonic game?
 Well, we've got the map for you here in Project Loved, in this month's *Meme Monstrosities*.

-[Live and Learn](https://osu.ppy.sh/beatmapsets/874398#osu), mapped by ::Uberzolik::{ user=1314547 }, [Axaptice](https://osu.ppy.sh/users/4395077), ::silento::{ user=6573664 } and [thinking](https://osu.ppy.sh/users/7642841), is a map that combines high-speed sliders with the vibe that you would get while playing *Sonic Adventure 2*, an iconic Sonic game.
+[Live and Learn](https://osu.ppy.sh/beatmapsets/874398#osu), mapped by ::Uberzolik::{ user=1314547 }, ::Axaptice::{ user=4395077 }, ::silento::{ user=6573664 } and ::thinking::{ user=7642841 }, is a map that combines high-speed sliders with the vibe that you would get while playing *Sonic Adventure 2*, an iconic Sonic game.
 It is also the reason why you can no longer play warmups in tournaments!
 But we live and we learn, and that's a story for another time.
 Peaking at 11.8★ thanks to some... emotional patterns, the star rating probably isn't the only thing high in here.
 Who cares, SONIC4EVER!!1!

 Listen, we don't have much time.
 This pick is hanging on the edge of tomorrow.
 So if you want to see this Loved, vote YEA YEA YEA!